barteljan/VISPER/README.md

  }
  ```

-And if you start your app "drum roll" ... you will see a absolutly useless ugly black ViewController with a centered UIButton.
+And if you start your app ... "drum roll" ... you will see a absolutly useless ugly black ViewController with a centered UIButton.
-But that's great let's add some functionality to it :heart_eyes_cat:.
+But that's great :blush: , let's add some functionality to it :heart_eyes_cat:.